-Towards the end of 2011, we found ourselves on an unexpected trip to the Datça Peninsula with friends and, in January, we wrote a post reflecting on the differences between Palamutbükü now and how we remembered it from eight years ago.
+Towards the end of 2011, we found ourselves on an unexpected trip to Datça and its peninsula with friends and, in January, we wrote a post reflecting on the differences between Palamutbükü now and how we remembered it from eight years ago.
 Click the link to read about the beautiful Palamutbükü.

-April saw us returning for a day trip to the UNESCO World Heritage archaeological sites of Letoon and Xanthos.
-Because it was so early in the year, we had the sites to ourselves.
-These are our posts on Letoon In Photos and a Xanthos Photo Tour.
+April saw us returning for a day trip to the Turkish UNESCO World Heritage archaeological sites of Letoon and Xanthos.

 What’s the rush?
 Why fly up and down Turkey, when you can feel the size of the country by making use of Turkey’s excellent intercity bus network?
 In this post, we photographed and described the bus journey from Fethiye to Istanbul.